-A highly available application absorbs fluctuations in availability, load, and temporary failures in the dependent services and hardware.
-The application continues to operate at an acceptable user and systemic response level, as defined by business requirements or application service-level agreements (SLAs).
+A highly available application absorbs fluctuations in availability, load, and temporary failures in dependent services and hardware.
+The application continues to perform acceptably, as defined by business requirements or application service-level agreements (SLAs).

 Azure high-availability features

 Azure has many built-in platform features that support highly available applications.
 This section describes some of those key features.

 The Azure fabric controller provisions and monitors the condition of Azure compute instances.
 The fabric controller monitors the status of the hardware and software of the host and guest machine instances.
 When it detects a failure, it maintains SLAs by automatically relocating the VM instances.
 The concept of fault and upgrade domains further supports the compute SLA.

 When multiple Cloud Service role instances are deployed, Azure deploys these instances to different fault domains.
 A fault domain boundary is essentially a different hardware rack in the same region.
 Fault domains reduce the probability that a localized hardware failure interrupts the service of an application.
 You cannot manage the number of fault domains of your worker roles or web roles.
 The fabric controller uses dedicated resources that are separate from Azure-hosted applications.
 It requires 100 percent uptime because it serves as the nucleus of the Azure system.
 It monitors and manages role instances across fault domains.

 The following diagram shows Azure shared resources that the fabric controller deploys and manages across different fault domains.